amramer/Semantic-Segmentation-Model-for-Autonomous-Vehicles-An-End-to-End-ML-Workflow/README.md

 - **Additional Classes for Segmentation**: Implementing more classes to segment a wider range of objects, improving the versatility of the model.
 - **Advanced Model Architectures**: Exploring and integrating advanced architectures to boost accuracy and efficiency in segmentation tasks.
-- **Increased Dataset Diversity**: Expanding the dataset to include more varied scenes and object types, which will help improve the model’s generalization to real-world scenarios.
+- **Increased Dataset Diversity**: Expanding the dataset to include more varied scenes and object types, which will help improve the model generalization to real-world scenarios.

 We welcome contributions and ideas to help achieve these goals!